Homological Pisot Substitutions and Exact Regularity: Introduction

 It is known that any such action has a non-trivial discrete part in its spectrum, see \cite{BT}, and the conjecture is known to be true in the case of a substitution on two letters, see \cite{BD, HS}.
 One of the reasons for interest in this conjecture is that the $\R$-action on a substitution tiling space has a pure discrete spectrum (also known as pure point spectrum) if and only if a one-dimensional quasicrystal, whose atoms are arranged according to the pattern of any tiling in the tiling space, has pure discrete diffraction spectrum, see \cite{Dworkin,LMS}.

+A \emph{substitution} $\phi$ is a function from a finite alphabet $\A$ into the collection of finite nonempty words from $\A$, and extends by concatenation to a map on finite or infinite words.
+The \emph{abelianization} of $\phi$ is the matrix $\bA=\bA_{\phi}$ with $ij$-th entry equal to the number of $i$'s in $\phi(j)$.
+The substitution $\phi$ is \emph{primitive} if the entries of $\bA^m$ are strictly positive for some $m \ge 1$.
+In this case $\bA$ has a simple, positive, Perron-Frobenius eigenvalue $\lambda=\lambda_{\phi}$ which we will call the \emph{dilatation} of $\phi$.

+\begin{definition}[Pisot Substitution] A \emph{Pisot number} is an algebraic integer greater than $1$, all of whose algebraic conjugates lie strictly inside the unit circle.
+If the dilatation of a primitive substitution is a Pisot number of algebraic degree $d$, then we say that the substitution is \emph{Pisot of degree $d$}. \end{definition}

+Let $p(x)=x^d+a_{d-1}x^{d-1} + \cdots + a_0$ be the minimal polynomial of the dilatation.
+The \emph{norm} of the dilatation is the product of the dilatation and its algebraic conjugates and equals $(-1)^da_0$.
+We call $a_0$ the \emph{constant coefficient} of the dilatation.

+\begin{definition}[Irreducible Substitution] The minimal polynomial $p(x)$ always divides the characteristic polynomial of the abelianization of $\phi$.
+If the two polynomials are equal, then we say that the substitution is \emph{irreducible}. \end{definition}

+A substitution $\phi$ generates a collection of bi-infinite \emph{allowed words}, namely those $\bar{w}=\ldots w_{-1}w_{0}w_1\ldots$ for which each finite subword $w_i \ldots w_{i+j}$ is a subword of $\phi^m(a)$ for some $m \in \N$ and $a \in \A$.
+To each $a \in \A$ we associate a \emph{prototile} $P_a$ whose length equals the $a$-th component of the left Perron-Frobenius eigenvector of $\bA_\phi$.
+To each allowed word $\bar{w}$ we can associate continuously many \emph{tilings} $\bT$, replacing each letter $w_i$ by a copy of the corresponding prototile, and putting an \emph{origin} somewhere in the obtained concatenation of tiles.
+The \emph{tiling space}, $\Omega_\phi$, is the collection of all such tiles, and it carries a natural \emph{tiling flow}, $\bT = \{T_i\} \mapsto \bT-t :=\{T_i-t\}$.

-There are good reasons for replacing the ``irreducible'' assumption by a purely topological condition, and revisiting the ``unimodular'' assumption.
-Our preference for a topological condition begins with the observation that if two one-dimensional substitution tiling spaces are homeomorphic, then the tiling flow on one of them has pure discrete spectrum if and only if the tiling flow on the other does.
+When studying substitutions, it is natural to require that the substitution be irreducible and Pisot.
+However, irreducibility is not a natural condition for tiling {\em spaces}, insofar as different substitutions may give rise to the same tiling space.
+The substitutions $1 \mapsto 21$, $2 \mapsto 1$ and $1 \mapsto 32$, $2 \mapsto 31$, $3 \mapsto 2$ both generate the Fibonacci tiling, but the first is irreducible while the second is not.
+We therefore introduce a topological condition, noting that if two one-dimensional substitution tiling spaces are homeomorphic, then the tiling flow on one of them has pure discrete spectrum if and only if the tiling flow on the other does.
 (This is a consequence of the rigidity result of \cite{BSw}.)
-There are many ways of rewriting, or otherwise re-presenting, a substitution without altering the topology (or even dynamics) of the tiling space, but these rewritings generally do not preserve irreducibility.
-As for unimodularity, there are many instances where pure discreteness is known to hold when the Pisot dilatation has norm other than $\pm1$ (in particular, for a large family of substitutions associated with $\beta$-expansions - see \cite{BBK}).
+We also consider relaxing the requirement of unimodularity, as there are many instances where pure discreteness is known to hold when the Pisot dilatation has norm other than $\pm1$ (in particular, for a large family of substitutions associated with $\beta$-expansions - see \cite{BBK}).